applied-systems-biology/jipipe-website/content/tutorials/basic/table-processing/step3.md

 {{< notice tip >}}
 👉 This tutorial requires that you have installed node template `Import images`.

-If you do not have the template, you can download them via `Manage > Download more templates` or by importing the `Templates.json` file that is provided in the data package.
+If you do not have the template, you can download it via `Manage > Download more templates` or by importing the `Templates.json` file that is provided in the data package.
 If you do not know how to download or import node templates, please check out [our tutorial](/examples/how-to-import-node-templates).
 {{< /notice >}}

 Select the pre-made `Import images` template from the list (red arrow 5) and drag it to the UI.
 Connect it to the `Folder list` node (red arrow 6) and run the `Import images` node (red arrow 7.)